 “Collaboration is a way of life at RUSH.
 And in the new building, I’m going to be working shoulder to shoulder with my other colleagues that are going to be taking care of the same patients,” he says.

 The team includes neurosurgeons, neurologists, neuropsychologists and the physical medicine and rehabilitation team.

 “Collaboration is a way of life at RUSH."

 “We’re going to be at arm’s length from one another,” he said.
 “Which is important because among other things, you can get immediate feedback from other members of the team, saving patients from having to make multiple trips to see other specialists.”

 Designed with patients top of mind, the Joan and Paul Rubschlager Building will provide a seamless experience for patients and visitors, allowing them to drive right up the building and come in for their appointments.

 “Our patients need not only the best medical care, but they also need the logistics of life to match their expectations,” Dr. Muñoz said.
 “At RUSH, we’re in the business of taking care of difficult, challenging problems.
 That’s what we do best.”

-When the Joan and Paul Rubschlager Building opens its door to patients in February 2023, it will be a destination for state-of-the-art outpatient care in cancer, neurosciences, digestive diseases and more.
-These stories of impact highlight what RUSH means to its patients, providers, employees and community — and illustrate how the Rubschlager Building will support RUSH in providing excellent patient care.
+The Joan and Paul Rubschlager Building is a destination for state-of-the-art outpatient care in cancer, neurosciences, digestive diseases and more.
+These stories of impact highlight what RUSH means to its patients, providers, employees and community — and illustrate how the Rubschlager Building supports RUSH in providing excellent patient care.